 Signature of the candidate

-Note: The name should match your account name, if the names on your documents do not match the name in your physiciansapply.ca account, please contact the Medical Council of Canada (MCC) through your account before your exam appointment.
+Note: The name should match your account name.
+If the names on your documents do not match the name in your physiciansapply.ca account, please contact the Medical Council of Canada (MCC) through your account before your exam appointment.

 Items not permitted in the secure exam area